niemand-sec/AntiCheat-Testing-Framework/README.md

 # AntiCheat-Testing-Framework
 Framework to test any Anti-Cheat on the market.
 This can be used as Template or Code Base to test any Anti-Cheat and learn along the way.
+The entry level to reverse AntiCheats and Cheats is quite high, therefore, I'm realeasing all the code I developed during my research.
+The main idea is to help people and motive them to get into this topic which is really interesting and there is a lot to research about it.

-All this code is the result of a research done for Recon2019 (Montreal).
+All this code is the result of a research done for Recon2019 (Montreal) and BlackHat Europe 2019 (London).

 Twitter: [@Niemand_sec](https://twitter.com/niemand_sec)